atrick/atrick.github.io/proposal/voidpointer.md

 rules.
 The rules are generally followed by ensuring that the `StringBuffer` only be accessed using the appropriate `CodeUnit` within Swift code.
 For interoperability and optimization, String buffers frequently need to be cast to and from `CChar`.
-This is safe as long access to the buffer from Swift is guarded by dynamic checks of the encoding type.
+This is valid as long access to the buffer from Swift is guarded by dynamic checks of the encoding type.
 These unsafe, but dynamically legal conversion points will now be labeled with `unsafeCastPointer`.
 There are still some UTF8/UTF16 conversions that should be auditted by someone more familiar with the code.

+The StringAPI tests should probably be rewritten with VoidPointer.

+The NSStringAPI utilties and tests may need to be ported to VoidPointer

+The CoreAudio utilities and tests likely need to be ported to VoidPointer.

 Any external Swift projects that rely on type inference to convert between `UnsafePointer` types will need to take action.
 The developer